merivale/victor/src/Theory/Long/README.md

 "It ought to be sunny in Paris tomorrow."

-"It needn't be sunny in Paris tomorrow."
+"It needn’t be sunny in Paris tomorrow."

 ...
 ```